Women's March activists try to turn up heat on GOP before Election Day

 In Illinois, there are four hotly-contested House races where GOP incumbents are trying to fend off Democratic challenges.
 Participants at the Chicago march will be encouraged to get involved in those races as well competitive races in Wisconsin and Minnesota, organizers said.

-The rally will start at Grant Park in the heart of downtown and organizers say they intend to honor first-time voters.
-After the rally, organizers plan to march 2018 first-time voters several blocks to a nearby early voting site where the newly-registered voters can cast their ballots.
+The rally started at Grant Park in the heart of downtown and focused heavily on first-time voters.
+After the rally, organizers marched several blocks to a nearby early voting site where newly-registered voters could cast their ballots.

 “Women have said no, we will not stand for this,” said Vanessa Wruble, executive director of March On, the coalition of groups that have organized the Women’s Marches around the nation.
-“Our country will not stand for elected leadership that blatantly disregards credible accusations of sexual assault against a Supreme Court nominee.
-We’ve been making our voices heard in the streets — and now we’ll march to the ballot box and vote them out.
-And we call on all women and our allies to join us.”
+“Our country will not stand for elected leadership that blatantly disregards credible accusations of sexual assault against a Supreme Court nominee.”